hyperdxio/aws-ecs-opentelemetry-sidecar/README.md

 set `PROCESSOR_RESOURCE_SERVICE_NAME_DISABLED` to `true`.

-For advanced configuration you can pass in a custom OpenTelemetry collector config via the `CUSTOM_OTEL_CONFIG` environment variable.
+For advanced configuration you can pass in a custom OpenTelemetry collector config via the `MERGED_OTEL_CONFIG` environment variable.
 This config will be merged with the default config.

 To debug the generated configuration, set the `DEBUG_GENERATED_OTEL_CONFIG`